 No, I think I’ll just sit tight and wait this one out.
 I am not what they call a “prepper,” although I have acquired some knowledge in that area, having edited several books on the subject.
 I always end up having ambivalent feelings about the whole concept…while I can’t say it’s necessarily a bad idea to be equipped for the collapse of Western civilization (or as the preppers like to call it, TEOTWAWKI, or the End of the World As We Know It), it seems like it’s awfully hard to prepare for it without starting to wish for it.
 Otherwise it’s just a waste of time and money.

-I’ve always been pretty sure that if civilization goes I’m going to go with it, and I’ve been at peace with that idea.
+I’ve always been pretty sure that if civilization goes I’m going to go with it and been at peace with that idea.
 Though watching the chaos in the wake of Hurricane Sandy (I refuse to call it “superstorm,” that’s just dumb) has given me some second thoughts.
 So this Christmas I may be asking Santa for canned soup and propane canisters, just to be on the safe side.